 An element explored in the novels I find particularly interesting is Katniss's extreem distrust.
 There are moments throughout the novel where Katniss interprets situations one hundred percent wrongly and the reader knows it.
 Those moments are frustrating, and I had to remind myself that Katniss has been environmentally (and self) trained toward skepticism.
 Her oppressive government, her poverty, her relationship with Gale, her mother's failure, her personality proclivities, and the Games all work together to fuel Katniss's near complete inability to interpret the goodness of reality correctly.
 The most obvious example is the way she completely misreads Peeta's affection and friendship in the first book.

 It's frustrating because the truth is so obvious.
 But the truth is, we all do this.
 We all to some extent or another have been raised in certain social settings to interpret certain actions and sayings in certain ways.
 As a white Protestant Evangelical, I come from a society that traditionally looks at the negative side of an action or speech act while often ignoring the positive---we're notorious for throwing the proverbial icon out with the icon worship.
-When Art Reynold's gospel song "Jesus Is Just Alright" was made popular (to white folks) by the Doobie Brothers, we said, "Just?" and ignored all the other lyrics and entirely missed the point.
+When Art Reynold's gospel song "Jesus Is Just Alright" was made popular (to white folks) by the Doobie Brothers, we said, "Just!?" and ignored all the other lyrics missing the point entirely.

 |I have my own biases and blind spots, but the tricky thing about them is I can't see (them) without help from others.|